usnistgov/trec-browser/browser/src/docs/trec19/entity/runs.md

 - :fontawesome-solid-user-gear: **Type:** automatic
 - :material-text-search: **Task:** main
 - :material-fingerprint: **MD5:** `4a8ea6e843f7fb506461ce382ae429e2`
-- :material-text: **Run description:** A named entity tagger was used in one of the stages.
-Top 50 web pages were retrieved using a search engine in response to queries generated from title and narrative.
+- :material-text: **Run description:** Top 50 web pages were retrieved using a search engine in response to queries generated from title and narrative.
 Snippets surrounding query term occurrences were processed using a named entity tagger.
 The selected named entities were then ranked and pruned by distributional similarity to seed entities.
 Seed entities were selected by extracting hyponyms of entity categories specified in the narrative.

 ---
 #### UWEntTI